Mika @ Pause Guitare Festival in Albi, France 7/2013

 The queueing for the festival was relaxed and sunny.
 We arrived to the venue and met more French and Spanish fans and spent time chatting and trying to find some shadow.
 Local people arrived last minute and just pushed themselves through the gates but we managed to get good spots and waited the festival to begin.
 I was curious to see the line-up (which turned out to be probably the worst I’ve seen at any festival).

 The first artist was a French artist called Lescop representing some kind of dark, French electro pop.
 I think he is a solo artist and not a band but the singer didn’t much stand out and I didn’t much enjoy the performance.
-The second artist/band Lilly Wood & The Prick was more pleasant to listen to (check out their music video by clicking the link).
-I read they are a duo and they had two extremely dedicated fans who were let in the middle of the front row to see their favorite artist and I loved watching them having fun.
+The second artist/band Lilly Wood & The Prick was more pleasant to listen to.
+I read they are a duo and they had two extremely dedicated fans who were let in the middle of the front row to see their favorite group and I loved watching them having fun.
 The last artist before Mika was DJ Martin Solveig who was total Las Vegas to all my senses.
 His light show could probably be seen from space and the music was so loud I still have a Martin Solveig tinnitus in my ears.
 I know he is a very popular DJ and has produced music for several famous artists but I just can’t see any purpose of watching DJs at festivals in general.
 So I must say I didn’t enjoy listening to the artists before Mika but as I was in front row I tried to focus on everyone and it’s always a pleasure to take concert photos.

 Then it was finally Mika’s turn and his show was exactly how it should be and even I sometimes question his decision to start with a slow French ballad (especially at festivals) this time it was a bliss.
-It was absolutely beautiful and perfect medicine for my damaged ears.
+It was absolutely beautiful and the perfect medicine for my damaged ears.
 His voice was lovely and the sound was good in general.
 The light show looked fab and there was no question who is the star on stage.
-Personally I probably enjoyed the show in Istres day after Albi even more (it was one of my fav shows for this year, will write more details about it in my next post) but he did well in Albi and the show was everything it was supposed to be, everything I was expecting it to be and totally worth the time spent in the burning train, waiting in the sun and listening to the artists and bands performing before him.
+Personally I probably enjoyed the show in Istres day after Albi even more (it was one of my fav shows for this year) but he did well in Albi and the show was everything it was supposed to be, everything I was expecting it to be and totally worth the time spent in the burning train, waiting in the sun and listening to the artists and bands performing before him.
 See videos for Origin and Live Your Life below under the photos.